 Successful completion of the program will earn you both a certificate and academic credit.

 You will be assessed based upon your performance in the two-day final negotiation workshop and on a two-hour written exam.
-These scores will be combined to determine your final grade for the program.

 If you are seeking to transfer credit, be sure to consult with your home institution before committing to the program to ensure that your participation will be recognized.
 Your academic advisor may be required to approve a foreign course of study in advance of the program.

 European students will have the possibility to collect European Credit Transfer System (ECTS) points.
 Successful completion of the program will provide up to 10 ECTS points.

 All participants who successfully complete the program will receive a certificate of participation and transcript of grades; if you are seeking to have credit recognized toward your degree program, you should explore the policies of your home university in advance of your participation.